-- (1) The number of shares owned prior to resale by each selling stockholder includes (i) all shares of common stock held by such selling stockholder and (ii) the shares of common stock issuable upon exercise of the any warrants held by such selling stockholder.
+- \ less than 1% - (1) The number of shares owned prior to resale by each selling stockholder includes (i) all shares of common stock held by such selling stockholder and (ii) the shares of common stock issuable upon exercise of the any warrants held by such selling stockholder.
 No other securities have been included in this column. - (2) Based upon 300,353,270 shares of common stock outstanding as of June 13, 2016. - (3) The number of shares of common stock offered pursuant to this prospectus by the selling stockholder consists of an equal number of (i) shares of common stock and (ii) shares of common stock underlying warrants to purchase common stock.
-Both the common stock and warrants were issued in connection with the 2016 Private Placement. - (4) Michelle Koo has voting and investment power over the securities held by Koo Family Limited Partnership, LLLP. - (5) Barry I. Feinberg has voting and investment power over the securities held by BIF Family Trust - (6) W. Mark Watson is a director of the company. - (7) Todd Stewart has voting and investment power over the securities held by Todd and Nancy Stewart Joint Revocable Living Trust - (8) David Raskas has voting and investment power over the securities held by D.R.J.R.
-2 Family Partners, LTD. - (9) James Bessler has voting and investment power over the securities held by JEB Partners, L.P. - (10) David Allan has voting and investment power over the securities held by Cresswell Advisors Inc. - (11) George A. Paletta has voting and investment power over the securities held by George A. Paletta Jr. Revocable Trust - Michael Liss has voting and investment power over the securities held by Concordia Capital Partners The number of shares of common stock offered pursuant to this prospectus by the selling stockholder consists of (i) 27,885,000 shares of common stock and (ii) 28,364,236 shares of common stock underlying warrants to purchase common stock.
-Mayne Pharma is our license and manufacturing partner and a significant stockholder of the company. - (14) Merriman Capital, Inc. is a registered broker-dealer that served as a finder in the 2016 Private Placement.
-Jon Merriman, the chief executive officer of Merriman Capital, Inc. has voting and investment power over the securities held by Merriman Capital, Inc. - (15) Robert Spitler has voting and investment power over the securities held by Newbridge Securities Corporation. - (16) Hedgepath, LLC is a Florida limited liability company and a principal stockholder of our company which is controlled by Black Robe Capital LLC, of which Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) and James A. McNulty are the managers. - (17) The selling stockholder was transferred the shares of common stock offered pursuant to this prospectus by Hedgepath LLC. - (18) Elizabeth A. Olish, president of the General Partner of MOAB Investment, LP, has voting and investment power over the securities held by MOAB Investments, LP - (19) Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) is a co-manager of Hopkins Capital Group II, LLC.
-James A. McNulty and Frank E. O'Donnell, Jr. have voting and investment power over the securities held by Hopkins Capital Group II, LLC. - 78
+Both the common stock and warrants were issued in connection with the 2016 Private Placement. - (4) Michelle Koo has voting and investment power over the securities held by Koo Family Limited Partnership, LLLP. - (5) Barry I. Feinberg has voting and investment power over the securities held by BIF Family Trust - (6) W. Mark Watson is a director of the company.

+- (7) Todd Stewart has voting and investment power over the securities held by Todd and Nancy Stewart Joint Revocable Living Trust - (8) David Raskas has voting and investment power over the securities held by D.R.J.R.
+2 Family Partners, LTD. - (9) James Bessler has voting and investment power over the securities held by JEB Partners, L.P. - (10) David Allan has voting and investment power over the securities held by Cresswell Advisors Inc. - (11) George A. Paletta has voting and investment power over the securities held by George A. Paletta Jr. Revocable Trust - (12) Michael Liss has voting and investment power over the securities held by Concordia Capital Partners - (13) Merriman Capital, Inc. is a registered broker-dealer that served as a finder in the 2016 Private Placement.
+Jon Merriman, the chief executive officer of Merriman Capital, Inc. has voting and investment power over the securities held by Merriman Capital, Inc. - (14) Robert Spitler has voting and investment power over the securities held by Newbridge Securities Corporation. - (15) Hedgepath, LLC is a Florida limited liability company and a principal stockholder of our company which is controlled by Black Robe Capital LLC, of which Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) and James A. McNulty are the managers. - (16) The selling stockholder was transferred the shares of common stock offered pursuant to this prospectus by Hedgepath LLC. - (17) Elizabeth A. Olish, president of the General Partner of MOAB Investment, LP, has voting and investment power over the securities held by MOAB Investments, LP - (18) Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) is a co-manager of Hopkins Capital Group II, LLC.
+James A. McNulty and Frank E. O'Donnell, Jr. have voting and investment power over the securities held by Hopkins Capital Group II, LLC. - (19) Consists solely of shares of our common stock underlying warrants held by the selling stockholders.